 Our own organisations, as well as our investors and customers, often struggle to weigh up the implications of all these changes quickly enough to make the best decisions.
 We believe the IDIA will help address that challenge, giving members a trusted source of information to support decision making and negotiation; and providing them with a forum to exchange views and experiences, and influence the next wave of evolution of the tower business.

-I look forward to discussing all this with you face to face in Johannesburg.
+I look forward to discussing all this with you face to face in Singapore.